-She is the founding member and has served as the Executive Director for ISSA USA and Canada from 1999 to 2003.
+Shahina co-founded Islamic Social Services Association (ISSA).
+She served as volunteer executive director for ISSA-- USA and Canada from 1999 to 2003.

-She founded the Canadian Muslim Women’s Institute and is one of the founding member of Canadian Muslim Leadership Institute.
+She founded the Canadian Muslim Women’s Institute and is one of the founding members of Canadian Muslim Leadership Institute.

-She also sits on the National Advisory Board for the Canadian Association for Muslims with Disabilities.
+She serves on the National Advisory Board for the Canadian Association for Muslims with Disabilities.

-She has completed a public education project funded partly by Multiculturalism program of the Department of Canadian Heritage.
-This has produced handbooks for journalist, educators, police officers, health care providers, Social service providers- on Muslim’s culture and faith, and a booklet on dispelling myths about Islam and a brochure on Canadian Muslims.
+Shahina completed a public education project funded partly by the Multiculturalism program of the Department of Canadian Heritage.
+She has produced handbooks for journalist, educators, police officers, health care providers, social service providers on Muslim’s culture and faith, and a booklet on dispelling myths about Islam and a brochure on Canadian Muslims.
 These are in great demand.
-Shahina’s expertise and her work is frequently profiled and recognized.